 The nursing profession is rapidly growing, creating a demand for qualified and educated professionals who can meet the needs of a changing healthcare system and aging population.
-A report from the Institute of Medicine published in American Nurse Today encourages nurses to achieve higher levels of education and urges the healthcare industry to work toward 80% of practicing registered nurses (RNs) having a Bachelor of Science in Nursing (BSN) or higher degree (such as a Master of Science in Nursing) by 2020 to respond to a nationwide shortage of doctors and other highly trained healthcare providers.
+One way to meet the need for highly trained healthcare providers is for registered nurses (RNs) to further their education with a Bachelor of Science in Nursing (BSN) or Master of Science in Nursing (MSN) degree.

-Healthcare professionals considering a BSN vs. an MSN would do well to understand the different career paths, educational requirements, qualifications, and opportunities associated with each of these degrees before deciding which best fits with their professional goals.
+Healthcare professionals considering a BSN vs. MSN should understand the different career paths, educational requirements, qualifications, and opportunities associated with each degree before deciding which best fits with their professional goals.

 Bachelor of Science in Nursing (BSN) Overview

-A Bachelor of Science in Nursing (BSN) degree offers students an introduction to nursing practices, pathophysiology, anatomy, health assessment, health promotion, public health, physiology, nursing research, and healthcare policy.
-This degree can provide aspiring nurses with the skills and expertise necessary to pursue a career as a registered nurse (RN) or to continue their education with a Master of Science in Nursing (MSN) degree.
+A Bachelor of Science in Nursing degree offers students an introduction to nursing practices, pathophysiology, anatomy, health assessment, health promotion, public health, physiology, nursing research, and healthcare policy.
+This degree can provide aspiring nurses with the skills and expertise necessary to pursue a career as a registered nurse or continue their education with a Master of Science in Nursing degree.

 What Do BSN Graduates Do?